florianmahner/object-dimensions/docs/README.md

 ## Overview

-This repository provides tools to learn interpretable representational embeddings from behavioral responses to natural images using a triplet odd-one-out task.
+This repository provides the code to reproduce the main parts of the paper [Dimensions underlying the representational alignment of deep neural networks with humans](arxiv.org/pdf/2406.19087).
+In addition, it provides the code to learn interpretable representational embeddings from behavioral responses to natural images using a triplet odd-one-out task.

 The choices can be obtained by:

 1. Running behavioral experiments with humans.
 2. Simulating triplet choices from any representation space (e.g., DNN activations, neural recordings).